Lahore church bombings: Attack

 According to reports, two suicide bombers attacked the churches located in a Christian locality.
 The bombings took place during weekly Christian service at the two churches of Yuhanabad neighbourhood located at a distance of half a kilometre apart.

 The bombers targeted two churches, Saint John Catholic Church and Christ Church at around 11:00 am local time.
-Both churches are located in the Youhanabad area, which is one of the country's biggest Christian localities and is home to atleast one million people.
+Both churches are located in the Youhanabad area, which is one of the country's biggest Christian localities and is home to at least one million people.

 The bombers tried to enter the churches but were stopped at the gate by the guards, where they blew themselves up.
 The high number of casualties was due to the fact that weekly service was underway when the attacks occurred.
 The wounded were rushed to the General Hospital, where a state of emergency was declared at 12:21 pm.

 The explosions caused a stampede at the Church as worshipers ran to save their lives.
 Windowpanes were broken due to the explosions.